spacemeshos/testnet-guide/ffnet.md

 Use the [ffnet discord channel](https://discord.gg/KyyQKst).

 ## Major Known Issues
 - Slow transaction confirmation time.
 We only report the `confirmed` state but not the `approved` state, therefore it will take up from 15 to 20 minutes for transactions to get confirmed.
-Once we add the `approved` state, transactions should be approved in about 3 minutes (between 0.5 to 5.5 minutes).
+Once we add the `approved` state, transactions should be approved in about 5 minutes (between 3 and 8 minutes).
 - Insufficient node statuses display in the smeshing tab.
 We plan to display node sync and network status in this tab, so users can tell what their node is doing.
 - Most of the issues we have occur when stopping a running node and trying to sync again.
 As such, it's best if you can leave the app open 24x7 on your computer and minimize app restarts.